The Discerning Angler's Exploratory Fly Fishing Platform

 Internet / Communications

-Wi-Fi is available while at the dock on arrival and departure day.
-There is no wi-fi service, however, while out on the water.
+Wi-Fi is available while at the dock on arrival and departure days.
+There is no Wi-Fi service, however, while out on the water.
 Depending on your service plan, some cell phones will work while in the country and on the water.

 How To Get There

-International flights to Belize City’s Philip Goldson International Airport (BZE) go through Miami, Dallas, Houston, Atlanta, Los Angeles, Denver, Fort Lauderdale, Toronto, Newark, Chicago, and Charlotte.
-The major airlines that service Belize is American Airlines, Continental/United, US Air, Delta, Aero Mexico, Southwest, Avianca, and Taca.
+International flights to Belize City’s Philip Goldson International Airport (BZE) go through Miami, Dallas, Houston, Atlanta, Denver, Newark, Chicago, and Charlotte.
+The major airlines that are currently servicing and will be flying to Belize in the immediate future are American Airlines, United, and Delta.

 Arrival and Departure Details / Times

 Arrival and departure times are flexible for this operation, we recommend arriving early afternoon and departing mid to late morning at the end of each trip.
 Please contact the Yellow Dog office for details and assistance.

 All U.S. citizens are required to have a valid passport that does not expire within six (6) months of trip dates.
 Please be sure that your passport has at least two blank, unstamped pages remaining in the back, and that it is not torn, delaminated, or damaged in any way.
 Citizens of the U.S., the British Commonwealth, Canada, Mexico, Costa Rica, and the European Community are NOT required to have Visas.